 1. Essential Oils

-- Immune Illume contains anti-viral, anti-bacterial and anti-fungal properties that keep my immune system strong and resistant to any bugs I might be exposed to at the airport, on the plane itself, and at my final destination.
+- Illume Classic Camphorous contains anti-viral, anti-bacterial and anti-fungal properties that keep my immune system strong and resistant to any bugs I might be exposed to at the airport, on the plane itself, and at my final destination.

 - Lavender essential oil, one of my favourite scents of all time, helps to calm my nerves and soothes any muscle aches and tension.
 Plus, since it smells so lovely, it's a great one to dab just under my nostrils when I've been on an airplane for five hours and things are getting a little stinky.

 - Tea tree oil is a fantastic antiseptic and it also has amazing anti-viral, anti-bacterial and anti-fungal functions.
 It also doubles as a quick and easy cleaner when mixed with water, in case all that's available are toxic home cleaning products.